 What diet options are available?

-These days, there are many different options on the market, both over-the-counter and from your vet.
+These days, there are many different options in the market, both over-the-counter and from your vet.
 Here are some of the most popular types of diet foods available:

 Limited Ingredient Dog Food

-These foods address the presence of allergens by reducing to just one protein source, such as beef, lamb or chicken.
-Sometimes, these are also reduced to a single carbohydrate source.
+These foods address the presence of allergens by reducing to just one protein source, such as beef, lamb, or chicken.
+Sometimes, these are also reduced to a single carbohydrate source and some are even grain-free.

 Novel Ingredient Dog Food